 Coordination - The ETS works with partners in Bangladesh such as UNHCR, IOM, WFP, and UNDSS.
 The ETS also hosts a monthly Local Working Group meeting to engage with NGOs and other partners working in the response.
-Additionally, data connectivity is provided to users from 10 NGOs and five UN agencies.

-Connectivity for humanitarians - ETS connectivity is provided to about 500 humanitarians working in and around Cox's Bazar and in the refugee camps.
+Connectivity for humanitarians - ETS connectivity is provided to almost 700 humanitarians working in and around Cox's Bazar and in the refugee camps.
 Connectivity is provided through registered user accounts that connect seamlessly to the entire ETS network at multiple locations in the camps, enabling responders to carry out their work and communicate with colleagues.
+Additionally, data connectivity is provided to users from 15 NGOs and five UN agencies.

-Connectivity to enable digital assistance efforts - Connectivity is provided in 51 sites across sectors, including Food Security Sector e-voucher outlets, Health Sector hospitals, Nutrition Sector sites, Logistics Sector hubs, a humanitarian residential site, a government office, and other critical response locations in and around the camps.
+Connectivity to enable digital assistance efforts - Connectivity is provided in 59 sites across sectors, including Food Security Sector e-voucher outlets, Health Sector hospitals, Nutrition Sector sites, Logistics Sector hubs, a humanitarian residential site, a government office, and other critical response locations in and around the camps.

 Security communications - The ETS has established and maintains the coverage of the VHF radio network, in line with UN Security Communications System (SCS) standards, to support the safety and security of UN staff in the field.
-Each month, approximately 1,000 humanitarians are utilizing the joint ETS-UNDSS radio network infrastructure with an average of about 300 calls made per month.
-The ETS also works closely with the Security Operations Center (SOC), which is run by UNDSS.
+Each month, approximately 1,000 humanitarians utilize the joint ETS-UNDSS radio network infrastructure with an average of about 300 calls made per month.
+The ETS also works closely with the Security Operations Centre (SOC), which is managed by UNDSS.

 Capacity building - The ETS is developing new capacity building programs to fill gaps in telecommunications skills for radio users working in the response.
-Workshops are also planned with telecommunications technicians from the various UN agencies and INGOs, to cover best practicies for mobile radio installations, aiming at improving user experiences.
+Workshops are also planned with telecommunications technicians from the various UN agencies and INGOs, to cover best practices for mobile radio installations, aiming at improving user experiences.
 Additionally, ICT training for data users from NGOs and UN agencies are planned.